SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 *  Differential Evolution
 *  Nelder-Mead Simplex

+The DREAM optimiser is the most sophisticated, but may not necessarily be the best option for fitting simple models.
+If uncertain, try the Levenberg-Marquardt optimiser initially.

 These optimisers form the *Bumps* package written by P Kienzle.
 For more information on each optimiser, see the :ref:`Fitting_Documentation`.